imagekitio/docs-keep-a-changelog/sample-projects/embeddable-media-library-widget/README.md

 ##### **Custom search query**

-It opens in a search view with all the assets with names starting with `pixel.`
+It opens in a search view with all the assets with names starting with `pexel.`

 ```javascript
 const config = {